Limited-Time Offer: Enjoy 50% Savings! - Ends In 0d 00h 00m 00s Coupon code: 50OFF

 Correct Answer: B

-The size and shape of your data
+The read and write volumes of your containers

-The frequency and complexity of your queries
+The predictability and variability of your traffic

 The latency and throughput requirements of your application